NEVED123/PgnAnalyzer/README.md

             Performed when all games have been iterated through and analyzed.
             Return any object which represents your complete analysis.
             The only requirement for the object is that it must have a parameterless constructor.
-            If your analysis requires it to have a constructor with parameters, add a private parameterless constructor to it.
+            If your analysis requires it to have a public constructor with parameters, add a private parameterless constructor to it.
         */
         return new object(); //<--Can be an instance of any class, this is just a placeholder